microsoft/onnxruntime-training-examples/DragGAN/README.md

 # DragGAN Implementation with ONNX Runtime Framework

-This repository contains the source code and examples for implementing DragGAN using the ONNX Runtime Framework.
+This repository contains the source code and examples for implementing [DragGAN](https://vcai.mpi-inf.mpg.de/projects/DragGAN/), based on our [StyleGAN](https://github.com/NVlabs/stylegan2-ada-pytorch) implementation, using the ONNX Runtime Framework.

+StyleGAN is a Generative Adversarial Network (GAN) architecture that generates high-quality and high-resolution images.
+DragGAN is a new AI technique that allows users to manipulate images in seconds with just a click and drag.
+It uses a pre-trained StyleGAN to synthesize realistic images that follow user input.
+DragGAN can rotate, resize, deform, and change the direction of objects in an image.

 For more details, please refer to our [blog post](https://onnxruntime.ai/blogs.html).